4.4 Quarto

 • slow compared to Bookdown

-• issues when you want to compile one single page within a package.
-Changes are not realized in time unless render the whole website.
+• Issues when you want to compile one single page within a package.
+Changes are not reflected in time unless you render the whole website.

 Workaround: Need to exclude from project index, and need file header yaml to import mathjax settings and themes.